Meet Sarah

 What Happened Next

-Six months later, Sarah sent me an update.
+Six months later, Sarah sent me a longer update.

 Sarah didn't become a different person.
 She became more fully herself.
 The collaborative, relationship-building strengths she'd always had were now joined by clear advocacy and confident contribution.
 Both/and, not either/or.